Jean O'Brien: Web and Graphic Design

 ‘Website’, ‘email’ and ‘online’ should all be written without a hyphen.

-Links should be descriptive.
-This is good practice both for users and for search engines.
+Don’t!
+Links should provide context about what they’re linking to – it’s better for both human users and search engines.
 Instead of writing ‘click here to read our Annual Report’, write ‘our Annual Report is now available’.
-There is no need to write ‘click here’ as users are aware that links are opened by clicking.

 Microsoft Word Ruins Everything